PnX-SI/BAM-widget/docs/customization.md

 ### `nbTaxonPerLine` (**Type:** number)

-Number of taxa displayed per line in the list view.
+Number of species displayed per line in the list view.

 - **Example:** `4`